Servoy/aggridcomponents/README.md

 # License

-Ag Grid Components is licensed under the MIT license.
+NG Grids is licensed under the MIT license.
 You can freely use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies for the content of this repository.

 Please note that you don't have the same rights on the referenced libraries.